 Divorce sucks for a whole lot of reasons, not the least of which is that you have no idea what to expect.
 So much of what happens in divorce seems unpredictable and unfair.
 Yet, as every divorce professional knows, even though every divorce is different, there are definite stages of divorce.
+There are also stages of grief in divorce.
 Once you understand those stages, dealing with your divorce becomes way more manageable.

 The Many Stages of Divorce

 Before you can start to understand the various stages of divorce, you first have to remember that divorce is not just one thing.
 It is a legal process, a financial reorganization, and, above all, an emotional roller coaster.

 Each of these different aspects of divorce (legal, financial and emotional) has its own very distinct, and very different, stages.
 The challenging part, of course, is that the legal, financial and emotional stages of divorce are all happening at the same time.